samer955/go-login-cicd/README.md

 Example of a little project which contains a CI/CD pipeline in order to test and build the code, dockerize it, publish in the github Registry (as package) and running the script `update_app_version.sh` in order to trigger ArgoCD by updating the version in the deployment manifest.

+Here you find the infrastucture/configuration repository for this project --> https://github.com/samer955/argocd-config-login

 The following picture shows the CI/CD pipeline inspiration idea.